Xilophor/LethalNetworkAPI/README.md

 This API uses [@EvaisaDev](https://github.com/EvaisaDev/)'s [Unity Netcode Patcher](https://github.com/EvaisaDev/UnityNetcodePatcher/).
 Without it, this API would not be possible as it is currently done.

 Thank you @Dreadrith for helping test and reform this API in the preview/release-candidate stage!
+Thank you @Lordfirespeed for helping set up the GitHub Actions (so I can be lazy)!